Fix Up and Look Sharp!

 Posted in: Lifestyle

-Tags: Average Joes, casino attire, casinos, female gamers, Frank Sinatra style, George Clooney style, Harris tweeds, James Bond style, poker, poker style, serious gamers, style, Victoria Coren, vintage cool
+Tags: Average Joes, casino attire, casinos, female gamers, Frank Sinatra style, George Clooney style, Harris tweeds, James Bond style, poker, serious gamers, style, Victoria Coren, vintage cool

 007 One by One – Dr. No